-SCULPTURE III Credits: 3 Advanced individual projects in sculpture are developed and discussed within the context of contemporary art theory and practice.
+ARS 0470 - SCULPTURE III Credits: 3

+Advanced individual projects in sculpture are developed and discussed within the context of contemporary art theory and practice.
 Emphasis is placed on the student's personal direction.
 Requirements: None.
 Prerequisites: ARS 0370 Offered: As needed.

-ARS 0475 GRAPHIC DESIGN III
+ARS 0475 - GRAPHIC DESIGN III Credits: 3

-Credits: 3 Advanced individual projects in graphic design are developed and discussed within the context of current graphic design, techniques, trends, and professional and business practice.
+Advanced individual projects in graphic design are developed and discussed within the context of current graphic design, techniques, trends, and professional and business practice.
 Emphasis is placed on the student's personal direction.
 Requirements: None.

 Prerequisites: ARS 0375 Offered: As needed.

-ARS 0476 WEB DESIGN
+ARS 0476 - WEB DESIGN Credits: 3

-Credits: 3 This professional course includes the technical and theoretical foundation for contemporary web design.
-Students will create a web page, with emphasis on designing a logical interface, including navigation, and stacking order.
+This professional course includes the technical and theoretical foundation for contemporary web design.
+Students will learn how to design, create and maintain webpages.
 Requirements: None.

 Prerequisites: ARS 0250 Offered: Upon rotation.

-ARS 0480 SENIOR GRAPHIC DESIGN PORTFOLIO
+ARS 0480 - SENIOR GRAPHIC DESIGN PORTFOLIO Credits: 3

-Credits: 3 Students will prepare a professional design portfolio geared to their area of interest.
+Students will prepare a professional design portfolio geared to their area of interest.
 Graphic design faculty will review individual projects within the portfolio.
 Requirements: None.
 Prerequisites: Senior status.
-Offered: Every other year.
+Offered: As needed.

-INDEPENDENT STUDY IN STUDIO ART Credits: 1-3 Advanced individual projects in any medium or combination are developed and discussed in consultation with studio art faculty.
+ARS 0491 - INDEPENDENT STUDY IN STUDIO ART Credits: 0

+Advanced individual projects in any medium or combination are developed and discussed in consultation with studio art faculty.
 Requirements: None.
 Prerequisites: POI.
-Offered: Upon rotation.

-ARS 0492 STUDIO ART SENIOR PROJ.
-SEMINAR I Credits: 3
+ARS 0492 - STUDIO ART SENIOR PROJ.
+SEMINAR I

 Special topics seminar required for all senior art majors (B.A. and B.F.A.) that focuses on individual projects.
 Additional emphasis will be placed on the research of historical and/or contemporary issues or models related to the student's project.
 Requirements: None.
 Prerequisites: Senior status.
-Offered: Upon rotation.
+Offered: As needed.

-ARS 0493 ART METHODS K THROUGH 12 Credits: 3
+ARS 0493 - ART METHODS K-12 Credits: 3

 This is a course for students seeking teacher certification in art.
 It is a workshop course in a variety of media, as well as specific emphasis on Art curriculum at every grade level.
 The development of appropriate and effective lesson planning skills is also stressed.
 Students build on their observation of diverse student populations in area schools.

 Requirements: None.
 Prerequisites: ARS 0101 Offered: Upon rotation.

-ARS 0496 INTERNSHIP
+ARS 0496 - INTERNSHIP Credits: 0

-Credits: 1-6 Internships are required for all students following the BFA Graphic Design, or the Interior Design Track.
+Internships are required for all students following the BFA Graphic Design, or the Interior Design Track.
 It is an opportunity to gain exposure to a professional work environment.
 Credit to be awarded based on internship contract and criteria.
 Requirements: None.
-Prerequisites: Offered: Upon rotation.
+Prerequisites: None.
+Offered: As needed.

-ARS 0497 SENIOR PROJECT SEMINAR II Credits: 3
+ARS 0497 - SENIOR PROJECT SEMINAR II Credits: 3

 Senior Projects Seminar is the second part of a two semester seminar that focuses on individual senior projects.
 In addition to research of historical and/or contemporary issues or models that are related to the student's project, emphasis will be placed on the studio activity and the subsequent exhibition of the senior project.

 Requirements: None.

-Prerequisites: ARS 0492 Offered: Upon rotation.
+Prerequisites: ARS 0492 Offered: As needed.